Cinco de Mayo office lunch catering setup with platters of tacos, rice, and beans

 Bonus: Two things that move a lunch from competent to memorable

 Dessert that's not an afterthought.
-Churros in a warmer, tres leches cut into individual portions, or mini flan.
-Any of these takes the lunch from "catered" to "planned."
+Metro's homemade churros dusted in cinnamon sugar, served with chocolate and dulce de leche dipping sauces, or the tres leches cake (half sheet, 48 hours' notice required).
+Either takes the lunch from "catered" to "planned."
 The cost difference is small.
 The perception difference is large.

 The thing most planners miss